Inside This Week’s Canberra Auction Market – 38 Upcoming Sales inc Fine Jewellery, Irish Silver & Computing Gear

 Rod’s Tips

 Set a budget before you register.
-Add the buyer’s premium and GST to your mental ceiling — a $500 hammer can easily become $620 once fees are included.
+Add the buyer’s premium and GST to your mental ceiling — a $500 hammer down price can easily become $620 once fees are included.

 Attend the preview.
 Photos online are often flattering.
 Checking condition in person takes 20 minutes and can save you from a costly mistake.

-Government disposals are worth watching.
-ACT government fleet and surplus equipment offers often well-maintained and sensibly priced wares.
+Government and US Embassy disposals are worth watching.
+ACT government fleet and surplus equipment sales offer often well-maintained and sensibly priced wares.

 Don’t bid on the opening lot.
 Room temperature tends to be highest at the start.
 Identical items sold later in the same auction routinely go cheaper.